bhabs2021/Credit_Card_Customer_Segmentation/README.md

 # Credit_Card_Customer_Segmentation

 ## Overview
 This project aims to identify natural groupings within a dataset using unsupervised learning techniques for customer segmentation.
-By performing clustering, we can better understand customer behaviors, spending patterns, and financial profiles.
+Clustering enables us to understand customer behaviours, spending patterns, and financial profiles better.

 ## Features & Technologies Used
 ### Libraries: